I will be giving a guided tour at 18:30 on July 1.

 Here is a CFS book review by Harvey Benge

 Andrew Phelps is an American photographer who has been living in Europe since 1990.
 His work is influenced by the cross-cultural lifestyle he now leads, dividing his time between the deserts of Arizona and the Alps of Austria.
 He works as a curator and board member of the GALERIE FOTOHOF in Salzburg.
-His personal work is represented by the ROBERT MORAT GALERIE in Hamburg, GALERIE BRUNNHOFER in Linz, GALERIE JO VAN DE LOO in München, and he works closely with the Berlin based agency ART LOVE AFFAIR.
-Alongside a constant pursuit of new work, Andrew keeps a blog about special edition photography books called BUFFET.
-Andrew is a member of the PIECE OF CAKE project.
+His personal work is represented by the ROBERT MORAT GALERIE in Hamburg, GALERIE BRUNNHOFER in Linz, GALERIE JO VAN DE LOO in München.
+Alongside a constant pursuit of new work, Andrew keeps a blog about special edition photography books called BUFFET and is a member of the PIECE OF CAKE project.

 For editorial and commission inquiries, please visit TEAR SHEETS/EDITORIAL